Updated April 6, 2026

 There is no admission fee to Mammoth Cave National Park itself.
 It is FREE to enter.
 However, there are fees for tours, accommodations and the like.
 You cannot enter the Cave without a tour ticket booked in advance.
 Every visit to the underground portion of the park requires a timed entry booked through Recreaction.gov.

-If a self guided tour becomes available you still need still need a reservation to do it.
-Don't show up without one or you'll be turned away!
+If a self guided tour becomes available you still need a reservation to do it.
+Don't show up without a timed entry ticket or you'll be turned away!

 Always check with Recreation.gov and Mammoth Cave National Park website well in advance and book as soon as soon as tickets are released for your trip dates.